 All other antenatal check ups will usually be much shorter.
 At each of these visits a sample of urine is tested and blood pressure is measured.
 From around 26 weeks of pregnancy, the size of the baby is estimated using a tape measure to measure the mother's growing abdomen.
 The baby's heart beat is also listened to at each visit.

 The frequency of antenatal check ups varies from woman to woman.
 It is important that all pregnant women receive regular antenatal check ups, as they are a way of making sure that both mother and baby are well.
 Occasionally, problems arise even though the mother feels well and it is better that any problems are picked up early so that appropriate care and advice can be given.

 In some areas, group antenatal care is provided to give mums the opportunity to meet and chat with others.
 All examinations are still done individually in a private setting.

 All women, their partners or birth supporters are offered parent education in a suitable environment.
 This is in the format of one off workshops, longer programmes, a group antenatal sessions or specialist services such as for teenage parents.
 In Doncaster there are specific education sessions for parents on multiple pregnancy and for grandparents.
 These can be attended by anyone using Trust services.
 Foster parents are also welcome.

 These programmes are available at weekends and in the evenings and support the normal birth process, give information regarding waterbirth and provide breastfeeding information.
-Please follow the links below for information about classes available locally:
+Please click here for information on classes and venues: